patoroco/UIViewController-BlockSegue/README.md

 }
 ```

-Check JMGBlockSegue and enjoy **defining a block** which will be executed to prepare segue **in the same place which you call to `performSegue`**.
+Check UIViewController+BlockSegue and enjoy **defining a block** which will be executed to prepare segue **in the same place which you call to `performSegue`**.

 ## Install

-Use JMGBlockSegue it's really easy, you only need to drop `JMGBlockSegue folder` to your project, or if you are a CocoaPods-lover, you can include this line in your Podfile as usual:
+Use UIViewController+BlockSegue category it's really easy, you only need to drop `UIViewController+BlockSegue folder` to your project, or if you are a CocoaPods-lover, you can include this line in your Podfile as usual:

 ```
-pod 'JMGBlockSegue'
+pod 'UIViewController+BlockSegue'
 ```
 After that, you need to import `UIViewController+BlockSegue.h` on each view controller where you want to configure segues.

 ## Use

-JMGBlockSegue can be used in two ways: inline (when you performSegue programatically) or independently (in other line).
+UIViewController+BlockSegue can be used in two ways: inline (when you performSegue programatically) or independently (in other line).

 ### Inline